Start planning your trip

 Tokyo Station under the snow.
 Photo by Pixta

 The average temperature tends to stay below 10℃ (50°F) from January to March.
-It sometimes will even fall below 0℃ (32°F), so you will definitely need a thick coat at the very least to keep yourself warm!
+It sometimes will even fall below 0℃ (32°F), so you will definitely need a thick coat at the very least to keep yourself warm.

 Photo by Pixta

-January is a very cold month, so come prepared with winter-appropriate clothing.
 Long pants, warm, thin layers, a coat, and warm accessories (gloves, a hat, and a scarf) are recommended.

 In February, we strongly recommend wearing a down jacket or a coat.
 You will definitely need gloves and a scarf too.
-Some say that February feels colder than January or December, but the temperature isn't too different.

-Though the daytime temperatures are quite refreshing in March, you might find yourself undressed come sunset.
-Having a medium-weight jacket (or a spring jacket with a liner) would be a good idea during this month.
-You should keep your feet warm as well in this season.
+Having a medium-weight jacket (or a spring jacket with a liner) would be a good idea in March.
+You should keep your feet warm as well.

 Tokyo's cherry blossoms start blooming from around March 20.
 In spite of the still quite chilly weather, it's a great time of the year to visit Japan's capital.